Skip to content

 Hazing Prevention Student Course

-“Hazing Prevention 101 – College Edition” is a foundational, required online prevention and response course about hazing.
+“Hazing Prevention 101 – College Edition” is a foundational, required online course about hazing prevention and response.

-At the University of Washington, we remain committed to fostering environments where you can grow and learn through becoming an active campus member.
+At the University of Washington, we remain committed to fostering an environment where you can grow and learn by becoming an active campus member.
 As a UW student, you play a vital role in ensuring that all students feel respected and valued through the organizations you are a member of.

 Course FAQ’S